lcbiplove/rh-tasks/README.md

 - Django Integration: Seamless integration of Django project with Python data processing script.
 - React Frontend: Developed frontend application using React for smooth user interaction.
 - User-friendly Interface: Intuitive interface for easy data uploading, processing, and viewing.

+## Further improvement

+The project has covered overall requirements but few things can be included in the version second version of the project:

+- Use of docker to manage container in both frontend and backend (*Note: It is okay for now, but is a must when project gets complicated)
+- Test cases for both ends